 This is reminiscent of how marketing was done about 10 years ago.
 Driven by personality and gut, not data.
-Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built a toolset around it (Hubspot, Buffer, etc).
+Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built toolsets around it (with Hubspot, Buffer, etc.).

-Small Improvements - don’t do annual performance reviews.
-They’re stupid.
-Do frequent, smaller, easier reviews that help your employees make small improvements every day.
+In addition to annual performance reviews, conduct frequent, smaller, reviews that help your employees make small improvements every day.

-iDoneThis - List out your daily accomplishments.
-In the words of Josh Pigford, “Warm Fuzzies as a Service.”
+List out your daily accomplishments.
+In the words of Baremetrics' Josh Pigford, “Warm Fuzzies as a Service.”